Last updated on January 5th, 2018

 Brands are like people—we interact with them daily and often on a very personal level.
 We’ll defend brands with whom we align ourselves as quickly as we criticize those with whom we don’t see eye to eye.
 This is because, much like people, the best brands have their own personality.

-Built out over time, a brand personality is the sum of the emotions and behaviours that a brand enacts consistently.
-The enactment of these characteristics is what allows customers to feel as though they know a brand personally.
+Built out over time, a brand personality is the sum of the emotions and behaviors that a brand enacts consistently.
+The enactment of these characteristics is what allows customers to feel as though they know a brand personality.

 If you’ve never heard of brand personality, or you aren’t sure what your brand’s personality is, a rebrand is a great opportunity to build one.
 Consider your target audience—who are they? what do they like?—and tailor your brand’s personality to them.

 Alternatively, a rebrand can be a chance to look at your existing brand personality and evaluate what’s working and what’s missing the mark.
 If you aren’t reaching your target audience, it may be linked back to a brand personality that doesn’t speak to that demographic.